uxai/back-link/README.md

 # Back links for static websites

+When we want a back button to take users to the previous page in our interface, what is the expected behaviour and how do we solve for history outside of our domain scope?
 I created this simple script to better handle back links for static websites.

 For more details on what I'm solving for check my blog post.